abpframework/abp/docs/en/Blog-Posts/2023-03-24-status.abp.io/POST.md

 ### Introduction

-In today's digital world, providing reliable and transparent information about your platform's availability is essential for fostering trust among your community and customers.
+In today's digital world, providing reliable and transparent information about your platform's availability is essential to maintain trust among your community and customers.
 With the growing number of abp.io users, we needed a dedicated status page to keep everyone informed about our platform's health.
-We already had an internal alert system with health checks for our abp.io websites, but we needed a public-facing status page [status.abp.io](https://status.abp.io/) to share this information with our community and customers, especially during important events like migrating the abp.io platform from on-premises to Azure.
+We've already had an internal alert system with health checks for our abp.io websites, but we needed a public-facing status page [status.abp.io](https://status.abp.io/) to share this information with our community and customers, especially during important events like migrating the abp.io platform from on-premise to Azure.
 To achieve this, we utilized the open-source project [Upptime](https://upptime.js.org/) and built a custom status page on [GitHub Pages](https://pages.github.com/).
 In this article, we'll guide you through the process of creating our own status page and customizing it to suit our needs.

 ### Choosing Upptime as our monitoring tool
 [Upptime](https://github.com/upptime/upptime) is an open-source, easy-to-use, and cost-effective solution for monitoring websites and APIs.
 It offers essential features, such as downtime alerts, response time monitoring, and status history.
-We decided to use Upptime because of its compatibility with GitHub Pages, ease of customization, comprehensive documentation (https://upptime.js.org/docs/) and discord notification.
+We decided to use Upptime because of its compatibility with GitHub Pages, ease of customization, comprehensive documentation (https://upptime.js.org/docs/) and discord notifications.

 Advantages of Upptime
-Open-source: Allows for easy customization and community support.
+Open-source: Allows easy customization and community support.
 GitHub Pages compatibility: Seamless integration with GitHub Pages for hosting.
 Cost-effective: Utilizes GitHub Actions, which provides free monitoring within the GitHub Actions usage limits.
 Comprehensive documentation: Easy-to-follow instructions for setting up and customizing the status page.